It is a tuber that looks like the carrot, except it is whitish in colour. The carrot is known as 红萝卜 (hong luo bo) which means "red radish".

 It contains glucose, cane sugar, fructose, dietary fibre, vitamin C, amino acids, and potassium.
 It also contain digestive enzymes such as diastase and amylase that can help break down starch into sugars.
 It therefore aids digestion and improve metabolism.

 Traditional Chinese medicine practitioners believe that it can help to clear phlegm, stabilize the breath, and is cooling.
 Children suffering from colds with dry painful throats and rackling cough are encouraged to eat it raw although I do not think they will like the taste.
+It is slightly spicy.

 Different parts of the radish can taste different.
 The top part is supposed to be sweeter so it is suitable for grating or used in salads.
 The tip is spicy and is usually pickled.
 The middle section contains the most liquid and is commonly used in stews.

-It is also hugely popular grated and it is indispensable in the tempura dipping sauce.
+It is hugely popular grated and it is indispensable in the tempura dipping sauce.
 The grated radish imparts a certain depth to the thin sauce.

-Any stew beef recipe that turns tough beef cuts into flavourful and hearty food must be cherished, kept and promoted.
+Any recipe that turns tough beef cuts into flavourful and hearty food must be cherished, kept and promoted.
 Daikon radish has detoxifying properties so adding it to a beef stew balances the dish and cuts down on the heaviness of the dish.

 This recipe is non-spicy and slightly herbal.
 It is a gentle warming dish with the ginger and spring onion.